Mathics3/mathics-development-guide/docs/running.rst

 Command-line interface
 ^^^^^^^^^^^^^^^^^^^^^^

-If you have installed the Mathics core only you can start the rudimentary command-line shell with:
+If you have installed the Mathics3 core only you can start the rudimentary command-line shell with:

 .. code:: bash